Bruker (BRKR) Q1 2017 Results - Earnings Call Transcript

 Yes.
 I mean, the Cryo-TEM capabilities and structural biologies that FEI has developed together with customers are very – are impressive and they are clearly becoming a third leg of beyond crystallography and beyond NMR, of tools that people want to have in structural biology.
 Clearly, most of them don't have that yet, so there's sort of they already have high field NMR, they already have access to X-ray crystallography, so there's a lot of buying for that right now.

 That's not a surprise to us that Cryo-TEM funding wave to some extent providing wallet competition for high field NMR that's been going on for at least a couple of years.
 We expect that to continue for a while.
-Nonetheless, we're pretty optimistic that there are things that Cryo-TEM and crystallography cannot do, which is the all-important dynamic information that is so important functionally and that's something where NMR is quite unique and certainly excels, which is why we think with some delay after the present Cryo-TEM wave, we actually expect there to be also a, perhaps, more modest pickup in ultra-high field gigahertz NMR for structural biology with dynamics and for intrinsically disorder proteins that are inaccessible to Cryo-TEM at all.
+Nonetheless, we're pretty optimistic that there are things that Cryo-TEM and crystallography cannot do, which is the all-important dynamic information that is so important functionally and that's something where NMR is quite unique and certainly excels, which is why we think with some delay after the present Cryo-TEM wave, we actually expect there to be also a, perhaps, more modest pickup in ultra-high field gigahertz NMR for structural biology with dynamics and for intrinsically disorder proteins that aren't accessible to Cryo-TEM at all.

 Steve C. Beuchaw - Morgan Stanley & Co.
 LLC